theupdateframework/pep-maximum-security-model/README.rst

 ensures that end-users are not at risk of installing forged software if PyPI is compromised.

-This PEP includes the changes made to PEP 458 but excludes its informational elements to primarily focus on the maximum security model.
+This PEP discusses the changes made to PEP 458 but excludes its informational elements to primarily focus on the maximum security model.
 For example, an overview of The Update Framework or the basic mechanisms in PEP 458 are not covered here.
 The changes to PEP 458 include modifications to the snapshot